Yuslash/Simple-JS-MusicPlayer/README.md

 The Music Player provides functionality to create a basic music player interface with play, pause, next, and previous buttons.
 It also supports listing songs and displaying song information.

 ## ✨ Features
-- Play/Pause Control: Control playback of songs with the play and pause buttons.
+- **Play/Pause Control:** Control playback of songs with the play and pause buttons.
-- Next/Previous Buttons: Navigate between songs using the next and previous buttons.
+- **Next/Previous Buttons:** Navigate between songs using the next and previous buttons.
-- Song Listing: Display a list of available songs with their titles and artists.
+- **Song Listing:** Display a list of available songs with their titles and artists.
-- Song Information: Show information about the currently playing song, including its title and artist.
+- **Song Information:** Show information about the currently playing song, including its title and artist.

 ## 🚀 Usage
-To use the Music Player, simply include it in your web application and follow the instructions provided in the documentation.
+To use the Music Player in your web application, follow these steps:

+1. **Copy the HTML code snippet** below and paste it into your HTML file.
+2. **Save the icons** (obtained from Font Awesome and Phosphor Icons) in the appropriate directory or use CDN links.
+3. **Customize** the player interface and functionality as needed.

 ```html
 <!DOCTYPE html>